 The projector supports analog video in NTSC, PAL, and SECAM formats, and it automatically adjusts to the incoming signal.
-It can receive these formats as composite video, S-video, or component video-which it accepts through the Video, S-Video, and Input A/B ports, respectively.
+It can receive these formats as composite video, S-video, or component video-which it accepts through the Video, S-Video, and Input A (Component) ports, respectively.

 The projector also supports digital video (SDTV, HDTV) and various monitor display formats.
-Digital video is accepted by the HDMI port.
-The Input A and Input B ports also accept digital video (in either component video or RGB video format), as well as analog RGB computer monitor signals.
+The projector's Input A port accepts SDTV and HDTV in either component video or RGB video format; the Input B port accepts computer monitor signals (analog RGB).